Published Oct 28, 2024

 1. Northwestern is an embarrassment right now.

-And that take is straight from head coach David Braun, who called Saturday's thrashing in Iowa City "an embarrassing performance".
+And that is straight from head coach David Braun, who called Saturday's thrashing in Iowa City "an embarrassing performance".
 For the second week in a row Northwestern was completely outclassed and thoroughly dominated for anyone with access to Big Ten Network to see.
-Braun went on to say he's "fully confident" the team will bounce back, but it will be extremely challenging to salvage a bowl opportunity with four games left, three projecting to be as heavy underdogs.
+Braun went on to say he's "fully confident" the team will bounce back, but it will be extremely challenging to salvage a bowl opportunity with four games left, three where the Cats project to be heavy underdogs.

 The offense cannot do anything positive and has been inoperable in three different Big Ten games.
 Getting to fourth down and punting without a catastrophe in the first three downs is a resounding success these days for offensive coordinator Zach Lujan's unit, one that often finds itself in the shadow of its own end zone with no way out.
 The defense does its fair share, but without any help from the rest of the operation, it can't win games by itself.
 To top it off, coaching decisions continue to defy logic and hurt a team that is already severely limited by its personnel at certain key positions.
 Very little is working and the lopsided scores of the last two games bear that out.